codeclimate/codeclimate/README.md

 cd codeclimate-* && sudo make install
 ```

+To upgrade to a newer version, just run those steps again.

 ### Updating existing Code Climate configuration

 If you are already using Code Climate and have a .codeclimate.yml file